peterbhase/ExplanationSearch/README.md

 `python run_tasks.py --gpu GPU --experiment parallel_local_search --seeds 10 `

 See scripts for the other methods in `src/scripts`.
+All data is included in this repository except for SNLI; download `esnli_flat` from [ERASER](https://www.eraserbenchmark.com/).

 To compute CIs and hypohesis tests for all of the evaluation results, run